Laurent phenomenon for Landau-Ginzburg models of complete intersections in Grassmannians of planes: Introduction

 Mirror Symmetry declares duality between algebraic and symplectic geometries of different varieties.
 Starting from duality between Calabi--Yau varieties it was extended to Fano varieties (see e.\,g.~\cite{Ko94}).
 In this case the dual object to a Fano variety is called a Landau--Ginzburg model.
 Its definition varies depending on a version of Mirror Symmetry conjectures.
 In what follows mirror partners for us are smooth Fano varieties and their toric Landau--Ginzburg models.

 The challenge for Mirror Symmetry is to find mirror partners for given varieties and, via studying them, explore (or check or at least guess) geometry of the initial varieties.
 In the paper we mostly focus on the problem of finding Landau--Ginzburg models.
 Historically constructions of Landau--Ginzburg models, initiated by Givental (\cite{Gi97b}), Eguchi, Hori and Xiong (\cite{EHX97}), Batyrev (\cite{Ba97}), Batyrev, Ciocan-Fontanine, Kim and van~Straten (\cite{BCFKS98}), Hori and Vafa~(\cite{HV00}), and other people, were based on a toric approach.
-The idea is, given a smooth toric Fano variety or a variety having a (nice) toric degeneration, to construct a Laurent polynomial whose support is a fan polytope of a toric variety or a toric degeneration.
-This idea is initiated by Batyrev--Borisov approach to treat mirror duality for a toric variety as a classical duality of toric varieties corresponding to dual polytopes.
+The idea is, given a smooth toric Fano variety or a variety having a (nice) toric degeneration, to construct a Laurent polynomial whose support is a fan polytope of either a smooth toric variety or a central fiber of a toric degeneration.
+This idea is initiated by Batyrev--Borisov approach to treating mirror duality for a toric variety as a classical duality of toric varieties corresponding to dual polytopes.
 The constructed Laurent polynomial gives a map from a complex torus to an affine line and, thus, defines a Landau--Ginzburg model.
 We do not discuss methods of finding appropriate Laurent polynomial in a general case; see~\cite{Ba97},~\cite{Prz13},~\cite{CCGGK12} for details.

 In~\cite{Gi97b} (see discussion after Corollary~0.4 therein) Givental suggested an approach to writing down Landau--Ginzburg models for complete intersections in toric varieties or varieties having nice (say, terminal Gorenstein) toric degenerations (see also~\mbox{\cite[\S7.2]{HV00}}).
-This approach assumes an existence of a \emph{nef-partition} --- a subdivision of a set of rays of a fan of a toric variety into disjoint subsets such that the sum of invariant divisors corresponding to each subset is linearly equivalent to a hypersurface defining the complete intersection.
+This approach assumes an existence of a \emph{nef-partition} of the set of rays $\mathscr{E}$ of the toric variety's fan.
+That is, for each hypersurface that defines the complete intersection a subset of $\mathscr{E}$ should be fixed, such that the sum of divisors corresponding to rays in the subset is linearly equivalent to this hypersurface, and all such subsets are disjoint (see Definition~\ref{def:GLG}).